exoplatform/exo-documentation/docs/UsingKudos.rst

 |image3|

-When you click on the icon to send a kudos, a popover is displayed containing the details of the kudos you already sent during the current period wand the number of remaining kudos.
+When you click on the icon to send a kudos, a popover is displayed containing the details of the kudos you already sent during the current period and the number of remaining kudos.
 When sending a kudos, you must leave a message so you can tell the reason for this kudos:

 |image4|

 If you have no kudos left for the current period, a warning message will be displayed in the popover as well as the information about the kudos you already sent.

 |image5|